The Automotive Product Development Process: From Concept to Production

 What is the Automotive Product Lifecycle and Development Process?

-The automotive product lifecycle is a multi-stage process that takes a car from concept through mass production and market launch.
-This process includes concept development, design, validation, pre-production, and ramp-up.
+The product lifecycle of a car (usually called the car development process or vehicle development process) runs from concept through mass production and market launch.
+It covers four main stages: concept development, engineering and design, validation and pre-production, and ramp-up.

 Concept Development